wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 1.3.3.7 =
+* Fixed a possible issue caused by locked transients that prevented caches from updating.

 = 1.3.3.6 - 01/15/2014 =
 * Fixed a bug that setting 0 for the height or width did not set no limit but setting 0px.